roop/roop.github.io/hideandseek/index.md

 <div class="end-of-column">

-<p>If you'd like to know when Hide & Seek becomes available for iOS and
+<p>If you'd like to know when Hide & Seek becomes available for iOS or
 Mac, please sign up below to get notified on it's launch (or follow <a href="https://www.twitter.com/hidenseekapp">@HideNSeekApp</a> on Twitter).